Optical excitation of ultra-relativistic partially stripped ions: Energies and lifetimes of atomic excited levels

 \subsection{H-like Pb}

-The bibliography of spectroscopic properties of hydrogenic ions lists more then one hundred papers~\cite{NIST-ASD,YerokhinShabaev:2015}.
-In the present work we have taken into consideration the papers of Johnson and Soff~\cite{JohnsonSoff:1985}, Beier~\textit{et~al.}~\cite{Beier:1997}, Jitrik and Bunge~\cite{JitrikBunge:2003}, and Yerokhin and Shabaev~\cite{YerokhinShabaev:2015}.
-Johnson and Soff~\cite{JohnsonSoff:1985} have taken into account the QED effects (Lamb shift), the effects of the finite nuclear size, reduced mass, nuclear recoil effects, as well as their respective cross-terms.
-Beier~\textit{et~al.}~\cite{Beier:1997} have taken into account the QED effects, the effect of the finite nuclear size, as well as the nuclear recoil effect.
-Jitrik and Bunge~\cite{JitrikBunge:2003} have evaluated transition energies and rates for hydrogen-like ions using eigenfunctions of the Dirac Hamiltonian with a point nucleus.
+The bibliography of spectroscopic properties of hydrogen-like ions lists more then one hundred papers~\cite{NIST-ASD,YerokhinShabaev:2015}.
+In the present work (see Table~\ref{table.H-like-Pb}) we have taken into consideration the papers of Johnson and Soff~\cite{JohnsonSoff:1985}, Beier~\textit{et~al.}~\cite{Beier:1997}, Jitrik and Bunge~\cite{JitrikBunge:2003}, and Yerokhin and Shabaev~\cite{YerokhinShabaev:2015}.
+Johnson and Soff~\cite{JohnsonSoff:1985} took into account the QED effects (Lamb shift), the effects of the finite nuclear size, reduced mass, nuclear recoil effects, as well as their respective cross-terms.
+Beier~\textit{et~al.}~\cite{Beier:1997} took into account the QED effects, the effect of the finite nuclear size, as well as the nuclear recoil effect.
+Jitrik and Bunge~\cite{JitrikBunge:2003} evaluated the transition energies and rates for hydrogen-like ions using eigenfunctions of the Dirac Hamiltonian with a point nucleus.
 The discrepancy between the values of Jitrik and Bunge~\cite{JitrikBunge:2003} and the values obtained with more elaborate approaches of Johnson and Soff~\cite{JohnsonSoff:1985}, Beier~\textit{et~al.}~\cite{Beier:1997}, and Yerokhin and Shabaev~\cite{YerokhinShabaev:2015} illustrates the contributions of the effects beyond the the Dirac Hamiltonian with a point nucleus.
-Yerokhin and Shabaev~\cite{YerokhinShabaev:2015} have taken into account the QED effects, the finite nuclear size, the nuclear recoil as well as their respective cross-terms.
+Yerokhin and Shabaev~\cite{YerokhinShabaev:2015} took into account the QED effects, the finite nuclear size, the nuclear recoil as well as their respective cross-terms.
 In particular, they thoroughly evaluated the two-loop QED correction and the finite nuclear size correction, which constitute the dominant sources of uncertainty for the H-like Pb ion.
-All these authors have assumed different values of the fine structure constant $\alpha$ which were considered standard at the respective publication dates.
-These differences, ranging between seventh up to tenth figure (the current value of $\alpha^{-1}$~=~137.035~999~084(21)~\cite{NIST-Constants}) contributed to several factors involved in the summation of the transition energy and rate.
-Eventually, in Table~\ref{table:OpticalPumpingParameters} we assume the energy for the transition $E(1\mathrm{s}$--$2\mathrm{p}_{1/2})$~=~$75280.83(26)$~eV in the H-like~Pb ion from Yerokhin and Shabaev~\cite{YerokhinShabaev:2015} and the lifetime (34 attoseconds) calculated in the present work with the Dirac--Coulomb Hamiltonian, with the finite nuclear size and with the leading QED corrections evaluated perturbatively~\cite{graspMcKenzie1980}.
+All these authors adopted different values of the fine structure constant $\alpha$ which were considered standard at the respective publication dates.
+These differences, ranging between seventh up to tenth figure (the current value of \mbox{$\alpha^{-1}$~=~137.035~999~084(21)}~\cite{NIST-Constants}) contributed to several factors involved in the summation of the transition energy and rate.
+In Table~\ref{table:OpticalPumpingParameters} we adopted the energy for the transition \mbox{$E(1\mathrm{s}$--$2\mathrm{p}_{1/2})$~=~$75280.83(26)$~eV} in the H-like~Pb ion from Yerokhin and Shabaev~\cite{YerokhinShabaev:2015} and the lifetime (34 attoseconds) calculated in the present work with the Dirac--Coulomb Hamiltonian, with the finite nuclear size and with the leading QED corrections evaluated perturbatively~\cite{graspMcKenzie1980}.